Michael Govan

 MG

-It was just like too much.
-Actually, my thesis project at Williams was about museology in a way because I made a catalog.
-I made a book.
-I put it in boxes in the center of the room, but I had made a show of paintings of the pages of the book, reversing the original and copy.
+It was just too much.
+Actually, my thesis project at Williams was about museology, in a way—I made a catalog, a book, and placed it in boxes at the center of the room.
+But I also made a show of paintings based on the pages of the book, reversing the relationship between original and copy.
+Very simple, but it was nice.
+I took great pleasure in painting on cardboard.
+The idea was that after the show, you’d throw the paintings away.

 EO